sock3t/TI-Server-Checker/README.md

 # TI-Server-Checker
-Checks the status of The Isle "Official Evrima Stress Test" Servers aka Update #3 Beta.
+Checks the status of The Isle Servers.

 # What it does:
-It is a Powershell Script that queries all currently known "Stress Test" servers and shows which one currently have a slot free.
+It is a Powershell Script that queries TI servers and shows which one currently have a slot free.
 It can also query a single server to achieve most accurate status of that server.

 # How to use it:
-The script does not take any parameters, but it asks interactively to choose a region for which you want to check servers.
+The script does not take any parameters, but it asks interactively to choose a region or a filter for which you want to check servers.
 So we only query servers which are relevant.

 It also has a check that will recognize whether you have made a successful connection with a The Isle server and will automatically cease further querying.